kedharnadhG/NetflixGPT/README.md

     - use an existing project
     - select the project
     - What do you want to use as your public directory?  (dist)  (since vite)
-    - Configure as a single-page app (rewrite all urls to /index.html)? (yes) -
+    - Configure as a single-page app (rewrite all urls to /index.html)? (no) -

     - (Before deploying)